 The Original Farmers Market Address: 6333 W. 3rd St. Los Angeles, CA 90036

 The Grove Address: 189 The Grove Dr, Los Angeles, CA 90036

-Parking: Parking rates enforced at the market’s lots, but 90 minutes free validation with a purchase from a merchant or two hours free from select grocers.
+Parking: Parking rates are enforced at the market’s lots, but you can receive 90 minutes free validation with a purchase from a merchant or two hours free from select grocers.

 Since museums generally take a full afternoon to tour, you can skip this, but if you want to make time for checking out at least one museum, I recommend LACMA or The Broad in Downtown LA mentioned later in this itinerary.